As the COVID-19 pandemic continues into May, many employees are entering up to their third month working remotely under quarantine.

 Sensitive questions, such as those that ask about homelife, call for thoughtful explanation.
 In your pre-survey communications, giving employees context.

 Explain your endgame

 No employee wants to take the time to share their feedback and criticism, only to find that the company merely files it away and never acts on it.
-Sending a survey and failing to act on it can be worse than not surveying at all.
+Sending an employee survey and failing to act on it can be worse than not surveying at all.

 It’s essential that you let your people know what you will do with their feedback.
 This ensures they will feel heard, cared for and willing to share with you again, contributing to the high-trust company culture you are working to create.

 Meet employees where they are